juiceinc/recipe/docs/concepts/from_field_expression_config.rst

 Defining Shelves with Field Expressions
 =======================================

-Shelves are defined as dictionaries containing keys and ingredient definitions.
+Shelves can be created using dictionaries containing keys and ingredient definitions.
+The shelf configuration can then be bound to a SQLAlchemy selectable.
 The best way of doing this is to use the field expression syntax.
-All the examples below use YAML.
+All the examples below use YAML to define a python dictionary.

 Defining Shelves using Field Expressions
 ----------------------------------------

-Shelves are defined in configuration as dictionaries with keys and values that are Ingredient configuration definitions.
 A simple example looks like this.

 .. code:: YAML

   total_population:
     kind: Metric
-    field: pop2000
+    field: sum(pop2000)
   state:
     kind: Dimension
     field: state